 The director issues determinations pursuant to s.79 (3) of the Act if satisfied that a person has contravened a requirement of the Act or Regulation.

 In most cases, the facts required to establish a contravention of the Act must be proven, on a balance of probabilities.
 There are exceptions to this requirement whereby the burden of proof lies with the employer, as follows:

-- Where it is alleged that the age of a child is under 15 years of age and written consent for employment was not obtained from the child’s parent or guardian in accordance with s.9(1) of the Act, the employer is required to prove that the child is at least 15 years of age.
+- Where it is alleged that the age of a child is 14 or 15 years of age and written consent for the child to perform light work was not obtained from the child’s parent or guardian in accordance with s.9(2)(b) of the Act, the employer is required to prove that the child is at least 14 years of age.

 - Where it is alleged that there has been a contravention of Part 6, Leaves and Jury Duty, the employer is required to prove that an employee’s employment was not terminated or a condition of employment was not changed without the employee’s consent because of one or more of the following: